atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 	// Priority for this EvacuatorClass.
 Higher priorities are selected first by the evacuation
 	// controller.
 The evacuator that is the managing controller should set the value of this field
 	// to 10000 to allow both for preemption or evacuator fallback registration by other evacuators.
+	//
+	// Priorities 9900-10100 are reserved for evacuators with a class that has the same parent
+	// domain as the controller evacuator.
+Duplicate priorities are not allowed in this interval.
+	//
+	// The number of evacuator annotations is limited to 30 in the 9900-10100 interval and to 70
+	// outside of this interval.
 	// The minimum value is 0 and the maximum value is 100000.
 	// +required
 	Priority int32 `json:"priority" protobuf:"varint,2,opt,name=priority"`